 Leg and Foot Swelling

 Most pregnant women experience swelling in their legs and feet during pregnancy.
-By week 35 pregnancy, it’s probably a symptom that you’re quite familiar with.
+By week 35 of your pregnancy, it’s probably a symptom that you’re quite familiar with.
 You may feel like you don’t have ankles anymore or that your feet look like swollen sausages.
 Your skin may feel tight and uncomfortable.

 To relieve the swelling, stay off of your feet as much as possible, and when you do sit or lie down, prop your legs up (2).
 This is the time to opt for comfortable shoes.
 Slip-ons may be easier than shoes you need to tie as it becomes harder for you to bend and reach your feet.
 You also want to make sure that your shoes have enough room to accommodate your feet by the end of the day when they may be swollen and larger than in the morning.

 You may notice numbness or tingling in your hands, fingers, or toes.
 It’s a strange feeling, but not worrisome.
 It’s a result of your body’s tissues swelling due to extra the extra fluids of pregnancy, and then pressing on your nerves (2).
 Some women even develop carpal tunnel syndrome, which is caused by the compression of a nerve within the carpal tunnel in the wrist.
 (We discuss carpal tunnel syndrome in our Week 30 Pregnancy article.)
 These feelings of numbness, tingling, and pain usually go away after your baby is born and your tissues return to normal.

 More than a third of women snore during pregnancy (1).
 Snoring is caused by your upper airway relaxing and closing partway during sleep, making it harder to get air in and out.
 Pregnancy adds the extra factor of swollen nasal passages, which exacerbates the problem.
 You may find that it helps to sleep partly upright, like in a recliner, which makes gravity work for you instead of against you.
 If you have concerns about your snoring or feel like you’re struggling to breathe properly, talk to your healthcare provider.